 Last week, some of the MNE team attended Xerocon in London, a huge three day conference attracting accountants, bookkeepers and finance professionals not just in the UK but across the globe.

-We have been a Xero Partner since 2011 and have since achieved Xero Silver Champion Partner status.
+We have been a certified Xero accountant since 2011 and have since achieved Xero Silver Champion Partner status.
 This essentially means we serve many Xero clients and adhere to their exacting standards of quality.
 Xerocon offered opportunities for our team to get exclusive insight into advancements within Xero’s cloud accounting software, hear from thought leaders, discover tools to help our clients and make new connections.

 Below are 3 lessons we took away from our Xerocon experience.